manjunathrv/VSD_RTL_Design_using_sky130nmPDK_workshop/README.md

 Consider the same sequential with Reset signal replaced with a set signal as below,

 In the above case, the sequential logic cannot be optimised and the D-flop is needed for the logic network.
-Hence, in does not have a sequential constant as compared in example in Figure 3_2.
+Hence, it does not have a sequential constant as compared in example in Figure 3_2.

 Lab